All Episodes

 That's how it ends.

-Special counsel writes a report, hands it to the attorney general.
+Special counsel writes a report, hands it to the Attorney General.

 He can throw it in the drawer and not tell anybody about it.

-Uh but here's what's going to happen to Congress.
+But here's what's going to happen to Congress.

-They're gonna demand to see it.
+They're going to demand to see it.

 So that'll be the big fight coming up.